oracle-livelabs/sprints/oci/sprint-create-qs-project/sprint-create-qs-project.md

         ![The bucket tabs of the second page of the wizard.](./images/wizard-page-3-buckets-tab.png " ")

-* **Step 4: Review auto-generated Policy**: Review the details of the auto-generated policy statements.
+* **Step 4: Review auto-generated Policy**: Review the details of the auto-generated policy statements along with any changes that you might have made.
 Click **Previous** to return to the previous pages in the wizard to make any changes.
-When done, click **Create Policy**.
+When done, click **Save Changes**.
+To exit the wizard without saving your changes, click **Cancel**.

     ![The fourth page of the wizard.](./images/wizard-page-4.png " ")